Only Castles Burning (Don’t Let It Bring You Down)

 A period of decline or collapse, where the system loses structure and resources are released back into the environment.

-This is the bushfire that sweeps through the forest.
-Some species flee or perish, the rich soil is scorched.
-The undergrowth is the worst hit, which is why after a bushfire the landscape looks more like a moonscape.
 That incredible diversity is gone and it leaves the ash and soot on the bare earth exposed to the external elements.
 Some of the big tall eucalypts may have sustained some pretty big damage, but they are there, and will be able to withstand the ordeal, with time.

 Reorganization (α):